hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 #### Full Setup

-Full setup is supported on CentOS 7 and Ubuntu (version unknown - Ubuntu script is a work in progress).
+Full setup is supported on CentOS 7 and Ubuntu.

 The full setup can be run via `./web_test_setup_full_<operating_system>` in the `setup_scripts` directory.
 It will install the necessary software (including Python, Selenium, and the Openstack command line interface) and will ask for installation for each browser and corresponding driver.
 It also creates the setup objects.